Key Points

 Upon review, her Black Belt coach suggested that the goal statement as written was wholly inadequate and that Janine should try using the SMART approach to rewrite her goal statement.

-Here is what she came up with next: Our goal is to reduce the number of haul-backs (trucks returning with customer products because of failed delivery) from a current average of 3 per day to a maximum of 3 per week, with the eventual goal of zero haul backs.
+Here is what she came up with next: Our goal is to reduce the number of haul-backs (trucks returning with customer products because of failed delivery) from a current average of 3 per day to a maximum of 3 per week, with the eventual goal of zero haul-backs.
 This should be implemented and in force 21 days from the time a new process is implemented and approved by management.

 The Black Belt reviewed the revised goal statement and agreed that the new goal statement was specific, measurable (you can count haul-backs), achievable (other warehouses have accomplished this), relevant (directly linked to the problem statement), and time-bound (21 days).

-The SMART approach prevents the chasing of a vague, overly aggressive and poorly framed goal statement.
+The SMART approach prevents the chasing of a vague, overly aggressive, and poorly framed goal statement.
 Here are a few thoughts on how to use SMART as a framework for writing your goal statement.

 Writing your project charter should not be the work of just one person.
 The writing of your goal statement should involve your project sponsor, Black Belt or Master Black Belt, and the members of the team.
-With all of their help, you will likely have a much better goal that is SMART.
+With all of their help, you will likely have a much better goal which is SMART.

 Will you be able to measure and collect data as specified in your goal statement?
-Be sure you can actually gather the measurements and metrics you specify in your goal statement.
+Be sure you can gather the measurements and metrics you specify in your goal statement.

 While your SMART goal statement may make sense to you, it might be beneficial to have someone outside of your team read it.
 The goal should be sufficiently clear that most anyone should be able to understand what you are trying to achieve.
 If it’s not clear, you may want to revise it and run through the SMART sequence again.

-SMART is a simple guide to writing any type of goal statement particularly for your Lean Six Sigma project.
+SMART is a simple guide to writing any type of goal statement, particularly for your Lean Six Sigma project.
 You will want your goal statement to be specific, measurable, achievable, relevant to your project, and have a time-bound estimate for completion.

 About the Author